nikwou/java-spark-example/README.md

     * Process data
     * Persist results in MySQL database

 The resulting MySQL database table - the "work product" - is then dumped and downloaded from the cloud server instance for further use and analysis.
+Creation and control of the cloud instance playbook is done by a Bash script.
+Using Docker is an alternative option, but currently, scripting appears to be easier and more flexible.

+## The Java code

+### Creation of Spark instance

+It took me some time to understand the basic concept of an Apache Spark application.
+Basically, the code described below is a Java application that creates an Apache Spark instance and contains a set of data processing instructions.
+Such Apache Spark instance consists of at least two other JVMs, the Driver and the Executors.
+The first step is to create the Apache Spark instance:

+    SparkSession spark = SparkSession
+                .builder()
+                .appName("SparkExample")
+                .config("spark.master", "local[*]")
+                .config("spark.serializer", "org.apache.spark.serializer.KryoSerializer")
+                .config("spark.driver.extraJavaOptions", "-XX:ReservedCodeCacheSize=512m -XX:+UseCompressedOops -XX:+UseG1GC -Xss1G")
+                .config("spark.executor.extraJavaOptions", "-XX:ReservedCodeCacheSize=512m -XX:+UseCompressedOops -XX:+UseG1GC -Xss1G")
+                //.config("spark.driver.memory", "8G")
+                //.config("spark.executor.memory", "24G")
+                //.config("spark.ui.port", "4040")
+                .getOrCreate();

+### Input CSV data